Video Soundtrack Generation by Aligning Emotions and Temporal Boundaries: Experimental setup

 \subsection{Implementation details}

 Our music generator consists of 11 layers, 8 attention heads, and a model dimensionality of 512.
 To ensure a fair comparison, we align our model size with the compared models: our model has 37M parameters, compared to 39M in CMT~\cite{di} and 33M in Video2Music~\cite{kang}.
 Training is done with a context length of 1216 and a batch size of 64.
 The model is implemented in PyTorch~\cite{pytorch} and trained on a single NVIDIA A100 80GB GPU.

-For video-based inference in evaluation, we set the maximum absolute value of the emotion category means to 0.8.
-To ensure consistency, all methods generate MIDI outputs that are synthesized into audio waveforms using Fluidsynth\footnote{https://www.fluidsynth.com}, followed by peak normalization to -3 dB.
-The audio is then merged with the input video by overwriting its audio channel.
-For all methods, outputs are generated in a single run across all datasets using a fixed random seed.

 We train our model using cross-entropy loss with a learning rate of 2e-4 for the first 300k steps, followed by 5e-5 for the next 300k steps.
 We use the Adam optimizer with gradient clipping to a norm of 1~\cite{adam}.
 For data augmentation, we transpose the pitches of all instruments, except drums, by a randomly chosen number of semitones between -3 and 3, inclusive.
+To prevent the model from becoming overly reliant on the \texttt{CHORD} token for chord generation, we randomly remove 20\% of these tokens during training.
+Furthermore, we amplify the loss of the \texttt{CHORD} token by a factor of 10, as it influences multiple preceding chord notes and plays a critical role in structuring the generated music.
+We set the maximum boundary offset $\delta_{\max}$ to 8 seconds.
 We reserve 5\% of the training data for validation.
-Hyperparameters are selected via grid search to minimize validation loss.
+These training hyperparameters are selected via grid search to minimize validation loss.

+For video-based inference in evaluation, we set the maximum absolute value of the emotion category means $\mu_{\max}$ to 0.8.
+We obtain valence–arousal values as the mean of the weighted mixture of Gaussians derived from the predicted emotion categories.
+Although this conditioning is deterministic, the music generator remains stochastic due to probabilistic token sampling during generation.
+The difference filter discards scene timestamps that are less than $t_{\text{diff}}=4$ seconds apart.
+We set the boundary sensitivity threshold $\xi$ to 1 second.
+To ensure consistency, all methods generate MIDI outputs that are synthesized into audio waveforms using Fluidsynth\footnote{https://www.fluidsynth.com}, followed by peak normalization to -3 dB.
+We apply a 3-second fade-out effect to prevent an abrupt ending and ensure the music matches the duration of the input video.
+The audio is then merged with the input video by overwriting its audio channel.
+For all methods, outputs are generated in a single run across all datasets using a fixed random seed.
+The inference hyperparameters are chosen by manually inspecting outputs on videos not included in the evaluation.